irahorecka/gardenofrecipes/README.md

 # Garden of Recipes

-Static website hosting the Schoellman family's _Garden of Recipes_ archive — Volume I and Volume II (the Christmas 1988 spiral-bound edition) — collected by Agnes Schoellman.
+Static website hosting the Schoellman family's _Garden of Recipes_ archive — Volume I and Volume II — collected by Agnes Schoellman.

 Built using [Vite](https://vitejs.dev/) with [React](https://reactjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 Deployed to GitHub Pages at [gardenofrecipes.org](https://gardenofrecipes.org).